circadianmentalhealth/circadian-data-standards/README-Templates/3- Studied Subject - Animal/1- General Template -Fly.md

 > Briefly describe the dataset content, including studied organism and basic methods used.

 ### Format
-> Add data file formats and include instructions on how to open specific formats when applicable.
+> Add data file formats.
+Include instructions on how to open uncommon or proprietary formats, if these are unavoidable.

 ## Dataset usage and access